logo English

 Regarding the execution in Japan of seven people

-Article by World Coalition Against the Death Penalty published on July 10th, 2018
+By World Coalition Against the Death Penalty, on 10 July 2018

 The World Coalition Against the Death Penalty would like to express its sympathy and support to all courageous anti-death penalty activists who have fought bravely to try to prevent the executions of seven people in Japan on the same day, on 6 July.